-The Head of Rights & Reproductions is responsible for recommending policy to the Board of Trustees, for implementing policy, for setting and supervising procedures, and for setting fees in relation to the licensing out of Gallery content.
+The Head of Business Development is responsible for recommending policy to the Board of Trustees, for implementing policy, for setting and supervising procedures, and for setting fees in relation to the licensing out of Gallery content.

-The Copyright Officer, under the guidance of the Head of Rights & Reproductions, is responsible for administering and communicating policy and procedures.
+The Intellectual Property Officer, under the guidance of the Rights & Images Manager and the Head of Business Development, is responsible for administering and communicating policy and procedures.

-Individual members of staff are responsible for ensuring they act within the scope of the law, and seek further advice firstly from the Copyright Officer where necessary.
+Individual members of staff are responsible for ensuring they act within the scope of the law, and seek further advice firstly from the Intellectual Property Officer where necessary.
 Responsibility for clearing rights rests with each individual project manager.

 This policy document is available to all staff, on the Gallery's internal network, and to the general public, via the Gallery's website.